rachelnertia/rachelnertia.github.io/_drafts/april-hobby.md

 | Kings of War: Champions |   1   |
 |      Age of Sigmar      |   3   |

-I had another game of Warcry in the office with my Wildercorps Hunters, in which I managed to eke out a jammy victory at the end.
+I had another game of Warcry in the office with my Wildercorps Hunters, in which I managed to eke out a jammy victory at the end with some cheeky canine maneuvers.

 At Salute, Kara and I played a quick demo game of [Kings of War: Champions](https://www.manticgames.com/kings-of-war-champions/), the new Spearhead-equivalent for Mantic's rank-and-flank game.
 It seems pretty good, but I think I'll hold off on buying any Champions stuff until the Ogre and Trident Realms companies are released.
 The Ogres because I already have an Ogre army and I'll be able to add the Champions stuff to it, and the Trident Realms because their Champion is a very cute axolotl character.